DidelotK/my_servers/docs/ansible.md

 - [Ansible](http://docs.ansible.com/ansible)

 ## Update ansible hosts
-Ansible need to know the host where we want to launch the configuration so add in the `ansible/hosts` file your hosts and the link to there ssh key like bellow:
+Ansible need to know the host to launch the configuration so add in the `ansible/hosts` file your hosts and the link to there ssh key like bellow:

     [webservers:vars]